The Keys of the Kingdom (film): Music

 Alfred Newman incorporated Irish and Chinese elements into the score.
 The theme at the heart of the track, "The Hill of the Brilliant Green Jade", is associated with a Chinese nobleman (Mr. Chia) who befriends Father Chisholm after the latter has saved his son's life.
 Newman later reused the melody in his Oscar-winning score for the 1955 film Love Is a Many-Splendored Thing.
 Richard Rodgers lifted the tune for the song "I Have Dreamed" in the 1951 musical The King and I.

-Adaptations to other media
+Adaptations in other media

 The Keys of the Kingdom was adapted as a radio play on the November 19, 1945, episode of Lux Radio Theater, featuring Ronald Colman and Ann Harding.
-It was also adapted on the August 21, 1946, episode of Academy Award Theater, with Gregory Peck reprising his leading role.
+It was also adapted on the August 21, 1946 episode of Academy Award Theater, with Gregory Peck reprising his leading role.